 Use this anytime there is something NEWSWORTHY to page out that was not heard on a police scanner.
 Please check with a supervisor or administrator if needed.

 LODD Alert: Use this when any peace officer (police or armed security guard) or firefighter is fatally wounded while on duty.
 State the circumstances and department.
+The fallens name must be released prior to paging. *MUST BE CLEARED BY ADMIN FOR PAGING*

 State of Evacuations: To be used when evacuations are called for, most likely due to a